 Collectability of trade receivables is reviewed on an ongoing basis.
 Debts which are known to be uncollectible are written off.
 A provision for doubtful receivables is established when there is objective evidence that the company will not be able to collect all amounts due according to the original terms of receivables.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 Cash flows relating to short-term receivables are not discounted if the effect of discounting is immaterial.
-The amount of the provision is recognised in the statement of comprehensive income.
+The amount of the change in the provision is recognised in the statement of profit and loss and other comprehensive income.

-(q) Trade and other payables
+(p) Trade and other payables